MaxReimann/Shot-Boundary-Detection/README.md

 `sbd.exe --hard_cut ../resources/[type]/ --classify_folder ../resources/classify/[type]`

+The `[type]` placeholder will be substituted by the program, so leave it as it is.

-The correspnding folder structure would be:
+The corresponding folder structure would be:

     |-Shot-Boundary-Detection/
         |-build/